miermontoto/Root/README.md

 Follow the status of the projects by clicking on the link.

 ##License
-Apache License 2.0 adapted to my project.
-A copy of the license can be found [here](https://github.com/GijonDev/BasicGijon/blob/master/LICENSE.md).
+Running Apache License 2.0 since 31/10/2016.
+It can be found [here](https://github.com/GijonDev/BasicGijon/blob/master/LICENSE.md).